aboldguess/mingle/README.md

 started.
 Confirm that the browser has permission to use the camera.
 Launching the server with the `--debug` flag provides console output that can help diagnose the problem.

+If other users are not visible, check the user count in the sidebar.
+A value of 1 indicates that no other participants are connected.
+Ensure all users load the page via the same HTTPS address and that any firewalls allow the chosen port.

 ## Development Notes
 - Set `PROD=true` when starting the server to log production mode.